This document lists the quotas and limits that apply to Speech-to-Text.

-There are also limits on Speech-to-Text resources.
-These limits are unrelated to the quota system.
-Limits cannot be changed unless otherwise stated.
+There are also system limits on Speech-to-Text resources.
+System limits can't be changed.

 This document contains the current API restrictions and usage limits for Cloud Speech-to-Text.
 This page will be updated to reflect any changes to these restrictions and usage limits.
 We reserve the right to change these limits.